lukechen526/Kavalan_Management_System/docs/source/doc_engine.rst

 The user can change the version number for a given Document instance and have it serve a specific version of the file.

-.. autoclass:: doc_engine.models.Document
+.. autoclass:: doc_engine.models.BaseDocument
-.. autoclass:: doc_engine.models.FileObject
+.. autoclass:: doc_engine.models.StoredDocument

 Create/Update/Delete
 ^^^^^^^^^^^^^^^^^^^^^